MennaMabrouk/Roller-Smart-Cart-Client/README.md

 # 🛒 Roller Smart Cart – Frontend (Angular)

-This is the **Angular frontend** for the **Roller Smart Cart** project — a smart shopping solution that integrates product detection, real-time updates and checkout.
+This is the **Angular frontend** for the **Roller Smart Cart** — my **graduation project**, built as a smart shopping system that integrates product detection, real-time cart updates and seamless checkout.

 ## 🚀 Technologies Used